Case Study

 What we discovered

-Junior SDRs specifically stalled after save.
-Because the link setup was swift and always assigned the default routing rule, they were unsure if they had skipped a step or done something wrong.
+Junior SDRs often stalled after save.
+Since setup was instant and default routing was auto-assigned, many were unsure if they had missed a step.

-Reps who did activate links received no visibility into performance afterward.
-They got some booking requests - but fewer than expected - which left them questioning whether their setup was configured correctly.
+Reps who activated links had no visibility into performance.
+Limited booking requests left them unsure whether their setup was working correctly.

 The feature existed, but it wasn't delivering value.
 Iterating on the post-creation flow became the top priority.